 Two accomplished university scholars from the host institution (Indiana University, Cornell University or the University of Michigan) lead each seminar.
 All of our faculty are very enthusiastic about the program and the opportunity it gives them to work with talented high school students; indeed, many rank the TASS as one of their most rewarding experiences.

-In addition to the faculty, there will be two factota assigned to each program; they are college students, many of whom attended TASS themselves.
-The factota live with the students, working with them on their critical reading and writing skills and helping them create a tightly knit intellectual and social community in which the students aid each other in their academic work.
+In addition to the faculty, there will be two factotums assigned to each program; they are college students, many of whom attended TASS themselves.
+The factotums live with the students, working with them on their critical reading and writing skills and helping them create a tightly knit intellectual and social community in which the students aid each other in their academic work.

 What will I get out of TASS?

 At the TASS, you will develop the skills you'll need to thrive in a college-level environment.
 You will improve your reading, writing, speaking, and critical thinking skills as you explore your interests in and out of the seminar.
 There are no grades assigned by the program, and no college credits are given.

-The programs are made possible in part by the bequest of Frank Monaghan in honor of Elmer M. "Johnny" Johnson and George Lincoln Burr.
+The programs are also made possible in part by the bequest of Frank Monaghan in honor of Elmer M. "Johnny" Johnson and George Lincoln Burr.
 Johnny Johnson joined Telluride Association in 1915 and later served as Chancellor of Telluride Association from 1930-1960.
 George Burr was a Cornell librarian from 1890-1922 and variously a Cornell professor of ancient, medieval, and modern history.
 He lived at Telluride House as a faculty fellow from 1915-1938.